ebai101/xc-bela-container/README.md

 ### Quickstart

-Install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) pack if you don't already have it.
+Install [Docker](https://docs.docker.com/get-docker/) and the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions, if you haven't already.

 Open this folder in VSCode and run the command `Remote-Containers: Reopen in Container` or click the popup when prompted.
 This will download the image, install a few extensions and attach the editor to the container.